Botica Financial Group offers a wide array of group investment products for firms, associations, unions as well as other organizations.

 - It is not mandatory for the employer to contribute.

-Benefits for an employee or a participant
+Benefits for the employee or participant

 - A practical and disciplined savings plan.
 A simple and methodical way to plan for retirement.